Sara7549/Operating-Systems/README.md

-Operating Systems – Milestone Overview
-In this milestone, you are asked to create your own scheduler and manage the usage of the resources between different processes.
-You are provided with three program files, each representing a separate program.
-Your tasks include:

-Creating an interpreter to read and execute the .txt files.

-Implementing memory management to store processes.

-Implementing mutexes to ensure mutual exclusion over critical resources.

-Implementing a scheduler to manage process execution.

-Detailed Description
-Programs
-There are 3 main programs:

-Program 1: Given two numbers, prints the numbers between them (inclusive).

-Program 2: Given a filename and data, writes the data to the file.
-The file is always newly created.

-Program 3: Given a filename, prints the contents of the file on the screen.

-Process Control Block (PCB)
-A PCB is a data structure used by operating systems to store information about a process.
-Each process should have a PCB containing:

-Process ID (assigned upon creation)

-Process State

-Current Priority

-Program Counter

-Memory Boundaries (lower and upper bounds of the process’s memory space)

-Program Syntax
-Each instruction takes one clock cycle to execute.
-Syntax is as follows:

-print x — Prints variable x to the screen.

-assign x y — Assigns value y to variable x. y may be:

-A literal (e.g., number, string), or

-The keyword input which prompts: “Please enter a value” and waits for user input.

-writeFile x y — Writes value y to file x.

-readFile x — Reads contents of file x.

-printFromTo x y — Prints all numbers between x and y (inclusive).

-semWait x — Acquires the mutex for resource x.

-semSignal x — Releases the mutex for resource x.

-Memory
-The memory consists of 60 words, enough to store:

-Unparsed lines of code

-Variables

-PCB information

-Each memory word holds a name and its corresponding value (e.g., State: "Ready").
-Memory allocation occurs at process arrival time, and each process requires space for:

-Its program instructions

-3 variables

-Its PCB

-Memory segments can be separated as needed, as long as they reside within the same memory structure.

-Scheduler
-A scheduler handles the execution order of processes in the Ready Queue.
-You are required to implement the following algorithms:

-First Come First Serve (FCFS)

-Round Robin with configurable quantum (input from user)

-Multilevel Feedback Queue (MLFQ):

-4 priority levels (1 is highest, 4 is lowest)

-Quantum starts at 1 and doubles for each level

-Level 4 uses Round Robin

-You must schedule processes using these custom implementations.

-Mutual Exclusion
-You are required to implement mutexes for:

-File access (read/write)

-User input

-User output

-Mutexes use:

-semWait <resource> to request access

-semSignal <resource> to release access

-For example:

-plaintext
-Copy
-Edit
-semWait userOutput
-print x
-semSignal userOutput
-Rules:
-Only one process may access a resource at a time.

-If the resource is in use, the requesting process is:

-Blocked, and

-Added to both the resource’s blocked queue and the general blocked queue.

-Unblocking is based on priority: the highest-priority blocked process gets unblocked first.

-Once unblocked, a process goes to the appropriate ready queue based on its priority.

-GUI Requirements for the Scheduler Simulation
-The GUI must allow users to interact with the OS simulation by viewing and controlling processes, memory, and resources.

-1. Main Dashboard
-Overview Section:

-Total number of processes

-Current clock cycle

-Active scheduling algorithm

-Process List:

-Process ID

-State (Ready, Running, Blocked)

-Current Priority

-Memory Boundaries

-Program Counter

-Queue Section:

-Ready Queue

-Blocked Queue

-Running Process

-Current instruction

-Time in queue

-2. Scheduler Control Panel
-Scheduling Algorithm Selector (dropdown):

-FCFS

-Round Robin (user-defined quantum)

-Multilevel Feedback Queue

-Buttons:

-Start: Begins the simulation

-Stop: Pauses the simulation

-Reset: Clears all memory and processes

-Quantum Input: User can set Round Robin quantum

-3. Resource Management Panel
-Mutex Status:

-Displays which process holds or is waiting for:

-userInput

-userOutput

-file

-Blocked Queue Viewer:

-Lists all waiting processes and their priorities

-4. Memory Viewer
-Displays allocation of the 60 memory words as a grid or list

-5. Log & Console Panel
-Execution Log:

-Real-time log of instructions

-Shows process ID and system response

-Event Messages:

-Messages like process blocking, unblocking, etc.

-6. Process Creation and Configuration
-Add Process:

-Button to upload a .txt program file

-Set Arrival Time:

-Users define when each process arrives (before simulation starts)

-7. Visualized Execution
-Step-by-Step Execution: Advances simulation by one clock cycle

-Auto Execution: Runs simulation continuously until completion or manual stop

-Additional Notes
-Process scheduling order is user-configurable

-Memory should be shown clearly each clock cycle

-Real-time updates are required to:

-Track currently executing process

-Show resource statuses

-Reflect memory allocation changes
+# Operating-Systems

+## Milestone Overview

+In this milestone, you are asked to create your own scheduler and manage the usage of resources between different processes.
+You are provided with **three program files**, each representing a program.
+You are asked to create an interpreter that reads the `.txt` files and executes their code.
+You will also implement memory management to store the processes, and mutexes to ensure mutual exclusion over critical resources.
+Finally, you must implement a scheduler to manage process execution.

+---

+## Detailed Description

+### Programs

+We have **3 main programs**:

+- **Program 1:** Given two numbers, prints the numbers between the two (inclusive).
+- **Program 2:** Given a filename and data, writes the data to the file.
+Assume the file doesn't exist and should always be created.
+- **Program 3:** Given a filename, prints the contents of the file on the screen.

+---

+### Process Control Block (PCB)

+A PCB is a data structure used by operating systems to store all information about a process.
+You must keep a PCB for every process, with the following information:

+- **Process ID:** Assigned upon creation.
+- **Process State**
+- **Current Priority**
+- **Program Counter**
+- **Memory Boundaries:** Lower and upper bounds of the process’ space in memory.

+---

+### Program Syntax

+For the programs, use the following instructions:

+- `print x` - Print the value of `x`.
+- `assign x y` - Assign value `y` to variable `x`. `y` can be an integer, string, or `input`.
+If `y` is `input`, print "Please enter a value" and accept user input.
+- `writeFile x y` - Write data `y` to file `x`.
+- `readFile x` - Read and print contents of file `x`.
+- `printFromTo x y` - Print all numbers between `x` and `y` (inclusive).
+- `semWait x` - Acquire resource `x` (see Mutual Exclusion).
+- `semSignal x` - Release resource `x` (see Mutual Exclusion).

+**Note:**
+- Every line of instruction is executed in 1 clock cycle.

+---

+### Memory

+- The memory is of fixed size: **60 words**.
+- It stores unparsed code lines, variables, and PCB for any process.
+- Each word can store a name and its corresponding data (e.g., `State: "Ready"`).
+- Each process, upon creation (arrival time), is allocated space for instructions, variables (enough for 3 variables), and PCB.
+- You can separate code, variables, and PCB within the same memory structure as long as they remain contiguous per process.

+---

+### Scheduler

+The scheduler manages processes in the Ready Queue, ensuring all get a chance to execute.
+You need to implement:

+1. **First Come First Serve (FCFS)**
+2. **Round Robin (RR):** User can set the quantum.
+3. **Multilevel Feedback Queue (MLFQ):**
+    - Four priority levels (1 = highest, 4 = lowest).
+    - Quantum doubles as you move to lower levels.
+    - Last level uses Round Robin policy.

+Your task: **Implement all three algorithms from scratch and use them to schedule processes.**

+---

+### Mutual Exclusion

+A mutex is used to control access to shared resources with two atomic operations: `semWait` and `semSignal`.
+You must implement three mutexes, one for each resource:

+- **File access** (read/write)
+- **User input**
+- **Screen output**

+When using a mutex, pass the resource name:
+- `userInput` (for user input)
+- `userOutput` (for screen output)
+- `file` (for file access)

+**Example:**
+- `semWait userOutput` - Acquire screen output resource.
+- `semSignal userOutput` - Release screen output resource.

+**Rules:**
+- Only one process can use a resource at a time.
+- If a resource is busy, requesting processes are blocked and added to the respective blocked queues.
+- Unblocking is based on priority: highest priority process waiting for a resource is unblocked first.
+- Unblocked processes return to the ready queue at their priority level.

+---

+## GUI Requirements for the Scheduler Simulation

+The GUI must display real-time information on processes, memory, and resources.

+### Main Features

+1. **Main Dashboard**
+   - **Overview:** Total processes, current clock cycle, active scheduling algorithm.
+   - **Process List:** Shows all processes with ID, state (Ready/Running/Blocked), priority, memory boundaries, program counter.
+   - **Queue Section:** Ready queue, blocking queue, running process details (including current instruction and time in queue).

+2. **Scheduler Control Panel**
+   - **Algorithm Selection:** Dropdown for FCFS, RR (with adjustable quantum), and MLFQ.
+   - **Controls:** Start, Stop, Reset simulation.
+   - **Quantum Adjustment:** Input for setting RR quantum.

+3. **Resource Management Panel**
+   - **Mutex Status:** Shows which process is holding or waiting for userInput, userOutput, or file resources.
+   - **Blocked Queue:** Lists processes waiting for resources and their priorities.

+4. **Memory Viewer**
+   - Visualizes allocation of all 60 memory words.

+5. **Log & Console Panel**
+   - **Execution Log:** Real-time log of executed instructions (shows current instruction, process ID, system reaction).
+   - **Event Messages:** Real-time system status (e.g., when processes are blocked/unblocked).

+6. **Process Creation and Configuration**
+   - **Add Process:** Load a new process file via file prompt.
+   - **Process Configuration:** Set arrival time for each process before starting simulation.

+7. **Visualized Execution**
+   - **Step-by-Step Execution:** Advance simulation one clock cycle at a time.
+   - **Auto Execution:** Run continuously until completion or stopped.

+---

+### Additional Notes

+- The process scheduling order can be changed by the user.
+- Memory must be displayed in a human-readable format every clock cycle.
+- GUI updates after each clock cycle to reflect the latest data (current process, resource usage, memory allocation).